achliopa/udemy_EmbeddedProgCortexM/readme.md

 * after IDE installation we need to install BSPs for the board we use and the pack of the MCU
 * a dev board package contains all. example code, datasheets bsp, hal for mcu, drivers
 * in kEIL uVision IDE we click 'Pack Installer'
-* In opens a window with a list of manufacturers and thier products grouped in families
+* In opens a window with a list of manufacturers and their products grouped in families
 * Devices is for MCUs, Boards is for DevBoards
 * we locate our board. on right we have the avialable SW components
 	* DFP is device firmware package. it contans all needed (code, firmware drivers). we need to install this